KEQI-LD

-KEQI-LD (channel 22) is a low-power television station in Dededo, Guam, serving the U.S. territory as an affiliate of the Fox network.
-It is owned by Sorensen Media Group and operated by Lilly Broadcasting alongside ABC affiliate KTGM (channel 14).
-The two stations share studios on 111 Chalan Santo Papa in Hagåtña (Agana); KEQI-LD's transmitter is located in the heights of Barigåda (Barrigada).
+KEQI-LD (channel 22) is a low-power television station in Dededo, Guam, serving the U.S. territory.
+It is a Translator of ABC/Fox affiliate KTGM (channel 14) which is owned by Lilly Broadcasting.
+KEQI-LD's transmitter is located in the heights of Barigåda (Barrigada), Guam; master control and most internal operations are based at Lilly Broadcasting's headquarters on State Street in downtown Erie, Pennsylvania.